retrorich75/PiFMPlay/README.md

 PiFM is written by [Icrobotics](http://www.icrobotics.co.uk/wiki/index.php)

 PiFMPlay is written by Mikael Jakhelln.
-(This fork by Richard Parslow) "It's not pretty, but it works."
+"It's not pretty, but it works."

+This fork by Richard Parslow.

 ##How to use it: